C0rupted/Vitrix/docs/installing.md

-# Installing Vitrix - (WIP) THIS ARTICLE IS INCOMPLETE
+# Installing Vitrix

 **NOTICE:** Vitrix has plans to upload prebuilt applications every month.
-The next prebuilt will be coming out in April.
+The next prebuilt will be coming out in this month.
 ### Requirements
 Vitrix has been official tested on the following platforms: